Phylax-IAM/phylax_iam_design/functional-requirements.md

 - ### 🛡️ Authentication
     - Default and custom token structure and validation flow structure based on token policy (not fixed might use something better if exists).
+    - Support for Passkey/FIDO2/WebAuthn (biometric devices).
     - Support for email/username/phone number + password authentication (Configurable per tenant).
     - Secure password hashing.
     - Default and custom password policy enforcement.
-    - Account lockout after configurable failed login attempts.
+    - Account temporary / permanent lockout after configurable failed login attempts.
+    - Custom Locked account recovery flow.
     - Last Failed or successful login data history.
-    - Offer Captcha logic for all the requests
+    - Offer Captcha logic for all the requests.
     - Support for TOTP(Time based One Time Password).
+    - Support for Magic link for verification.
     - Support for multiple channel base TOTP.
     - Support for all major MFA providers and open to add new.
     - Support for all major OAuth2 providers and open to add new.